 The image also includes some other notation, as seen inside the

-The golden ratio plays a large part in what I've deemed the "trait" part of my design scheme, the part corresponding to a glyph's style and tendencies.
+The golden ratio plays a large part in what is deemed the "trait" part of the design scheme, the part corresponding to a glyph's style and tendencies.

 Quite naturally, the golden ratio seemed to be the most appealing and consistent way to choose that handle length.